jp2321/dl4cv_dev/slides/chapter2_03_edge.md

 <img src="vl1/canny_thresold.jpg" alt="This image is in /static" width="30%">

+Image source: OpenCV (2020)

 Note: The first figure visualizes that the gradient edge direction between C and A and B is used to identify B as an edge point.
-The second visualization shows that min-max surpression.
-As the pixel value of A is larger than the max threshold, it is defined as a true edge, B and C as possible edges.
+The second visualization shows that min-max suppression.
+As the pixel value of A is larger than the max threshold, it is defined as a true edge, B, and C as possible edges.

 ---